mridul1024/mridul1024/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on ...NodeJs
+- 🔭 I’m currently working with ...ReactJs
 - 👯 I’m looking to collaborate on ...NodeJs and ReactJs applications

 <!--